J. Patrick Rooney

-John Patrick Rooney (December 13, 1927 – September 15, 2008) was the chairman and founder of the Fairness Foundation, whose goal is to help low-income Americans with education and health care.
-He is the father of Medical Savings Accounts, now known as Health Savings Accounts.
-He had been the chairman of Golden Rule Insurance Company.
+John Patrick Rooney (December 13, 1927 – September 15, 2008) was the chairman and founder of the Fairness Foundation, whose goal is to help low-income Americans with education and challenging large health care bills.
+He was the main proponent of what became health savings accounts.
+He was also the chairman of Golden Rule Insurance Company from 1976 until he retired in 1996.

-Civil rights work
+Biography

+Rooney was born in Lawrenceville, Illinois, where he was educated in the public school system.

+In June 1976, he became the chairman of Golden Rule Insurance Company, upon the death of his father.

 In 1976, Rooney successfully led a fight against discrimination in insurance agent testing with an eight-year lawsuit against the State of Illinois and the Educational Testing Service.
 The suit charged discrimination against minority applicants.
 Estimated cost of the litigation and experts was approximately $2 million.
 The civil rights case was settled with a precedent-setting agreement that requires a method of constructing exams designed to eliminate unnecessary racial disparities.

-Education

-Rooney's advocacy for school vouchers made national headlines in 1991 with his founding of the Educational Choice Charitable Trust.
+In 1991, Rooney advocated for school vouchers and founded the Educational Choice Charitable Trust.
 The Educational Choice Charitable Trust provides tuition assistance for students from lower-income families in Indianapolis whose parents want them to attend a private school.
-Rooney's action in Indianapolis spurred interest in vouchers in other parts of the country.
-There are over 60 such programs with over 53,000 students in privately funded educational choice programs, based upon Rooney's original model.

-America's PAC
+Rooney briefly sought the 1996 Republican nomination for governor of Indiana.

+His efforts led to the passage of the Health Insurance Portability and Accountability Act (HIPAA) in 1996.

+He lobbied Congress to win tax-free status for health savings accounts, which Congress granted in 2003.

-Rooney received attention in the fall of 2006 United States Congressional elections, after America's PAC, a group to which Rooney donated $900,000, ran controversial ads alleging that Democrats "want to abort black babies".
-Of the 27 radio ads that ran during the 2006 election cycle, two dealt with the abortion issue.
-The spokesman for the group is Herman Cain, an African American radio talk show host, author, and candidate, for the Republican Party nomination in the 2012 presidential election.
+Rooney received attention in October 2006 United States Congressional elections, after America's PAC, a group to which Rooney donated $900,000, ran controversial ads alleging that Democrats "want to abort black babies".